azdavis/azdavis.net/posts/en/middle-housing.md

 Without increased housing supply, middle class families will continue to leave our city and school enrollment will continue to drop.
 The neighborhood character will turn from working families to wealthy, privileged rich people with every home sale if prohibitively high housing costs are not addressed by building more housing.

-**"Listen to the current residents."**
+**"This will go against what current residents want."**

-Indeed I agree we should listen to the clear majority of residents who support middle housing policies, as mentioned above.
+No. There is a clear majority of residents who support middle housing policies, as mentioned above.

-However, what they probably really mean is "listen to the people who show up to these public comment meetings."
-But we should note that the people who usually go to these meetings are not representative of the general public.
-These are usually older residents who were lucky enough to buy into the area when it was cheaper, and now resist any change to the area.
+However, what they probably really mean is "this will go against what the people who usually go to these public comment meetings want."
+But we should note that the people who usually go to these meetings are not representative of current city residents, much less the general public.

+The people who go to these meetings are usually those who have enough time on their hands to keep track of the schedules of all of these public comment meetings, who were lucky enough to buy into the area when it was cheaper, and who now resist any change to the area: NIMBYs.

-We should reject the minority viewpoint of those few people that would privately benefit from further increase to their property values if sufficient housing supply is not made legal.
-The benefit these property owners get from their skyrocketing property values via this artificial forced scarcity is not worth the extensive harm incurred on the public by failing to build enough housing.
+We should reject the minority viewpoint of those few people that would privately benefit from further increase to their already high property values if sufficient housing supply is not made legal.
+The benefit these property owners get from their skyrocketing property values via this artificial forced scarcity is not worth the extensive harm incurred on the public by failing to build sufficient housing.

-Their argument is, in a sense, a circular one.
+Their argument is, in a sense, a self-reinforcing one.
 By opposing policies that welcome new residents, they deny the status of resident to exactly the people who would have liked to live here but were disallowed by prohibitively expensive housing costs.
+They thus effectively control the narrative by tending to shut out the very people who would benefit from these policies from the public comment meetings about said policies.

-We should think about all the people who support these improved middle housing policies, and would live in our city and contribute to the community, but who are denied the ability to live here by those who fail to be welcoming to new community members.
-We should consider the fact that these people are not and cannot be heard in these public comment meetings, but they exist nonetheless, and they would gladly contribute to our community, if we only allowed them to.
+We should think about all the people who support improved housing policies, and would live in our city and contribute to the community, but who are denied the ability to live here by those who fail to be welcoming to new community members.
+We should consider the fact that these people are not and cannot be heard in these public comment meetings, but they exist nonetheless, and they would gladly live here contribute to our community, if we only allowed them to.

 [tod]: https://www.theurbanist.org/2025/01/24/ferguson-team-transit-oriented-development-should-be-top-priority/
 [plan]: https://static1.squarespace.com/static/5d70140860791400013fe3ce/t/6781783bd5ecaf25ebef1d68/1736538172811/Proposed+Housing+Action+Plan+final.pdf